Habano78/TaJMahal/README.md

-TaJMahal Restaurant App (SwiftUI & MVVM)
+TaJMahal Restaurant App

-Screenshot of the app in action here!

-Table of Contents

-Introduction

-Features

-MVVM Architecture (Model - View - ViewModel)

-Getting Started

-Implemented Best Practices

-Introduction
-TaJMahal is a mobile application developed in SwiftUI that allows users to browse the menu of an Indian restaurant.
-The project notably implements an MVVM (Model-View-ViewModel) architecture and includes unit tests.
+TaJMahal is a SwiftUI iOS application developed to showcase the menu of a fictional Indian restaurant.
+It serves as a practical example of a modern, test-driven approach to iOS development, focusing on clean architecture and best practices.

-Features
+🚀 Features
 Welcome Screen: Presents the restaurant with key information (hours, address, contact).

-Detailed Menu: Displays the full menu, structured by sections (Appetizers, Main Courses).
+Structured Menu: Displays the full menu, organized by sections (e.g., Appetizers, Main Courses).

-Dish Detail View: Allows viewing the details of each dish.
+Detailed Dish View: Allows users to view detailed information for each dish.

-Intuitive Navigation: Uses SwiftUI's native navigation with a customized navigation bar.
+Intuitive Navigation: Built with native SwiftUI navigation, including a customized navigation bar for a seamless user experience.

-MVVM Architecture (Model - View - ViewModel)
-This project is designed following the principles of a modern and maintainable architecture.

-View
-Contains the user interface code and focuses solely on display.

-In this project: WelcomeView, MenuView, DetailView, etc.

-ViewModel
-Manages the application's logic and prepares data for the views.

-Model
-Defines the application's data structures.
-The Dish structure implements the Identifiable and Hashable protocols.

-In this project: Dish, SpiceLevel
+🏛️ Architecture & Tech Stack
+This project was built with a strong focus on clean architecture, testability, and modern development practices.

+MVVM (Model-View-ViewModel): The core architecture provides a clear separation of concerns between the UI (View), the presentation logic and state (ViewModel), and the data (Model).

+SwiftUI: The entire user interface is built declaratively with SwiftUI, leveraging its powerful tools for building responsive and maintainable views.

+Protocol-Oriented Programming (POP): Dependencies, such as data repositories, are abstracted using protocols.
+This is key to the app's testability, allowing for easy mocking.

+Dependency Injection (DI): The ViewModel is initialized with a mocked repository in the tests, ensuring that business logic is validated in isolation from external dependencies.

+Data Modeling: The data is strongly typed for safety and clarity.

+Dish model conforms to Identifiable and Hashable for easy use in SwiftUI lists and collections.

+An enum (SpiceLevel) is used to securely manage spice level options.

+Unit Testing (XCTest): The project includes a suite of unit tests for its business logic.

+Tests are isolated using setUp() and tearDown() methods.

+The @testable attribute is used for controlled access to internal types during testing.

+📂 Project Structure
+The project is organized into logical layers to facilitate navigation and maintainability:

+TaJMahal/
+├── Models/
+│   ├── Dish.swift          # Business model for a dish
+│   └── SpiceLevel.swift    # Enum for spice levels
+├── ViewModels/
+│   └── MenuViewModel.swift # Logic for the menu view (example)
+├── Views/
+│   ├── WelcomeView.swift
+│   ├── MenuView.swift
+│   └── DetailView.swift
+├── Repositories/
+│   └── DishRepository.swift # Provides dish data (mocked for this project)
+└── TaJMahalApp.swift       # Main app entry point

+TaJMahalTests/
+└── TaJMahalTests.swift     # Unit tests for the ViewModel

-Getting Started
+⚙️ Getting Started
-Prerequisites
-Xcode 15 or later.

-iOS 16 or later.

-Installation
+To clone and run the project locally, follow these steps:

-Clone the repository to your local machine:
+Clone the repository:

 git clone [https://github.com/Habano78/TaJMahal.git](https://github.com/Habano78/TaJMahal.git)

-Open the .xcodeproj file in Xcode.
+Open the project in Xcode:

+cd TaJMahal
+open TaJMahal.xcodeproj

+Run the application:

-Build and run the project on your preferred simulator or physical device.
+Select a simulator or a physical device.

-Usage
-Launch the app and explore the menu 💪

-Implemented Best Practices
-Data Modeling
-Type Safety: Uses an enum (SpiceLevel) to manage spice levels securely.

-Strict Typing: Designed to use precise monetary types (Decimal or Double) for the price property (avoiding String).

-Unit Testing (XCTest)
-Test Isolation: Uses setUp() and tearDown() methods to ensure each test runs in a clean and isolated environment.

-Mocking and Dependency Injection: The ViewModel is initialized with a mocked repository, ensuring that tests validate business logic without depending on external dependencies (API, database).

-Access Control: Uses the @testable attribute for controlled access to internal types during testing.
+Press Cmd+R to build and run the app.

+✅ Running Tests
+The project includes a suite of unit tests.
+To run them:

+Open the Test Navigator in Xcode (Cmd+6).

+Click the play button next to the TaJMahalTests target or press Cmd+U.